danfuzz/lactoserv/README.md

 **Note:** The files named with a `.sh` suffix are _not_ supposed to be marked executable (`chmod +x ...`).
 These are _include_ files.

-### Setup for interactive use

-The top-level script named `ubik` (so named for historical reasons) is a general dispatcher, which can be called like `ubik <command> <args>`, where `<command>` is any command defined in the `lib` next to the `ubik` script.

-You can of course set your `PATH` to include the `scripts` directory in question, however it's often useful to be able to switch from project to project without having to reset the `PATH`.
-To that end, you can include the contents of the file `scripts/lib/bashy-core/ubik-interactive.sh` in your interactive setup, e.g. by using `. .../ubik-interactive.sh` or by just including its contents directly (it is self-contained).

-`ubik-interactive.sh` defines a shell function called `ubik`.
-This function searches up the directory hierarchy from the CWD for an `ubik` script to run (in a `bin` or `scripts` directory), and if it finds one it will run it with whatever arguments you passed to the function.